John Knox (artist): Works

-An important but relatively unknown part of his early career was the painting of 'Panoramas’.
-This technique, developed in the late 18^{th} and early 19^{th} centuries, involved the creation of large circular or semicircular paintings showing a sweeping view of a city or landscape, often many metres in diameter.
+An important but relatively unknown part of his early career was the painting of 'Panoramas'.
+This technique, developed in the late 18th and early 19th centuries, involved the creation of large circular or semicircular paintings showing a sweeping view of a city or landscape, often many metres in diameter.
 Between 1809 and 1814 Knox created six of these Panoramas, which were variously displayed in Glasgow, Edinburgh, London and Dublin.
 It is not known why he stopped producing these, but thereafter he concentrated on oil painting, lithography and teaching.

-While none of his Panoramas are known to survive, the paintings ‘North Western View from Ben Lomond’ and ‘South Western View from Ben Lomond’, both painted from the top of Ben Lomond, circa 1834, give a feel for how the ‘Panoramas’ themselves would have looked.
+While none of his Panoramas are known to survive, the paintings 'North Western View from Ben Lomond' and 'South Western View from Ben Lomond', both painted from the top of Ben Lomond, circa 1834, give a feel for how the 'Panoramas' themselves would have looked.
 These paintings are now held in the Kelvingrove Art Gallery and Museum, Glasgow.

-Most of his oil paintings tended to be of the west of Scotland, including Glasgow itself, for example ‘The Nelson Monument on Glasgow Green Struck by Lightning’ (Kelvingrove Art Gallery, circa 1810), although there are a number of Highland views as well.
-The Fleming Collection describes Knox as “a significant and original landscape painter of the nineteenth century.”
-The Collection holds three of John Knox’s works, ‘A Highland Landscape’ (described as ‘Glencoe’ by Halliwell), ‘The Head of Glen Sannox, Arran’ and ‘View of the Clyde from Faifley and Duntocher’.
+Most of his oil paintings tended to be of the west of Scotland, including Glasgow itself, for example 'The Nelson Monument on Glasgow Green Struck by Lightning' (Kelvingrove Art Gallery, circa 1810), although there are a number of Highland views as well.
+The Fleming Collection describes Knox as "a significant and original landscape painter of the nineteenth century."
+The Collection holds three of John Knox's works, 'A Highland Landscape' (described as 'Glencoe' by Halliwell), 'The Head of Glen Sannox, Arran' and 'View of the Clyde from Faifley and Duntocher'.
 Knox was also an active teacher, some of his pupils were Horatio McCulloch, W L Leitch and Daniel Macnee.